Polydile/dile-components/packages/dile-modal/README.md

 ## Events

-- **dile-modal-closed**: Dispatched when the modal box becomes closed, in case you are called the close() method, or clicked in the background modal, or by the close icon.
+- **dile-modal-closed**: Dispatched when the modal box becomes closed on any reason: by calling the close() method, by a click in the background modal, Esc key pressed or by a click on the close icon.
 - **dile-modal-background-closed**: Dispatched when the modal box is closed because the user clicks in the background layer.

 ## Style customization